anywhichway/thunderclap/README.md

 To be written.

+# Triggers

+To be written.
+See the file `triggers.js`.

 # History and Roadmap

 Many of the concepts in Thunderclap were first explored in ReasonDB.
 ReasonDB development has been suspended for now,